 As mentioned above, they’re basically just speakers, but allow you to monitor what’s going on in your mix if you happen to be a producer like me.
 If you have a good pair, they will reveal the flaws in your recording, as well as the music you may already have lying around.

 A lot of people will tell you not to reference on headphones, but I personally think both is fine.
-I actually prefer listening to headphones, but that’s another matter altogether.
-Your main monitors should be your go to, while your headphones act as a back up reference point.
+I actually prefer listening with headphones, but that’s another matter altogether.
+Your main monitors should be your go-to, while your headphones act as a back up reference point.